caseyavila/desk-hue/README.md

 # desk-hue
-A Philliips Hue interface for Windows computers.
+A cross-platform Philliips Hue interface for desktop computers.